-Last year we sent out 72 million emails on behalf of our clients.
+Each year we send around 70 million emails on behalf of our clients.
 That’s a lot of emails but barely scratches the surface when it comes to the number sent globally.
 And while we pride ourselves on the quality of emails we send, we still see so many emails being sent out by big brands and small businesses alike which fall far short when it comes to getting the basics right.

 To help you out, we’ve put together this checklist as a starting point.
 Go through it, be honest with yourself and ask the question ‘how good is my email marketing?’
 Because we want to help you make it better.

 Is your email marketing list kept up to date?